-Richard Gleave has acquired an almost encyclopaedic knowledge of guitars, both electric and acoustic, and of their amplification during more than forty years as a semi-professional musician.
+Richard Gleave has acquired an almost encyclopaedic knowledge of guitars, both electric and acoustic, and of their amplification during more than fifty years as a semi-professional musician.
 His musical interests have always spanned a wide range of genres : blues, rock, soul, country, folk, playing both covers and original material.

 At age thirteen in his home town of Clacton-on-Sea, he acquired an acoustic guitar bought by his grandfather, then made his first electric guitar himself, having already formed a ‘beat group’ called ‘The Blue-Berries’.
 Together with Richard Higgins, Paul Swan and David Henderson he was soon playing at local holiday camps and clubs.
 He was then fortunate enough to win a prestigious Burns ‘Shortscale Jazz’ guitar in a Kellogg's Rice Krispies competition - as was Paul Swan!
 This band later developed into ‘Southbound’ with long-time friend Tony Jones.

 While still at school he supported Van Morrison (Them) and Steve Winwood (The Spencer Davis Group) and somewhat embarrassingly, as an audacious fifteen year old, decided he would teach the opening chord of ‘A Hard Day's Night’ to Ian 'Tich' Amey of Dave Dee, Dozy, Beaky, Mick and Tich, then playing a summer season as The Bostons at Butlin's Holiday Camp in Clacton.
 Tich very nobly used it at his gig that evening!